Cover Me Quick!: "Mga Kantang Galing Sa Loob Ng Kwarto Ko" and "Gabi Ng Prom"

-Struggling to find a core sound, the band started listening to bands Sugarcult, The All-American Rejects, Dashboard Confessional and other widely popular Pop punk bands.
+Struggling to find a core sound, the band started listening to bands Sugarcult, The All-American Rejects, Dashboard Confessional and other Pop punk bands.
 This resulted in a gearing to a more "Power pop" sound.
-Finding a loyal fanbase in schools that the band visited, cover me quick/!\ found themselves signed with Viva Records through the efforts of Mally Paraguya who helped them get a new record deal.
+Finding a loyal fanbase in schools that the band visited.
+Cover me quick! was signed with Viva Records with help from Mally Paraguya who helped them get a new record deal.

 Songs from the new album were recorded at Wombworks Studio in Marikina, where the band met producer Patrick Tirano who also produced records for Sponge Cola, Pupil (band) and Mayonnaise (band).
 The song is a full collaborative effort from the band, writing-wise, having written equal number of songs for the 10-track sophomore release.

 "Tanya, Tanya" was the only song on the album that had the three collaborate on one song.
 Mark wrote "Fifteen Minutes", "A Billion" and "Sabihin Mo Na Lang", Ernie wrote "Kung Gusto Mo Maraming Paraan, Kung Ayaw Mo Maraming Dahilan", "Biglang Liko" and "Ayoko Na".
 Box wrote "Ang Huling Kantang Gagawin Ko Para Sa'yo", "Gabi Ng Prom" and "Lagi Kang Tama".
 Hence, the title of the album which translates to "Songs from my room" in English.
 The album's official website (now tabbed in the band's new official site) is an interactive flash where you could find lyrics for the 10 songs scattered throughout a house that had three rooms: Ernie's, Mark's and Box's.
 In the corridor, the lyrics for the carrier single "Tanya, Tanya" is found, but required a pass code from the physical CD to access.

 The first single, though unofficial, since it got premature airplay over NU 107 became "Tanya, Tanya".
 However, months after, the band released a video for the first official single "Gabi Ng Prom" which got decent airplay over local music channels myx and MTV.